 In 2011, Lynn was awarded the U.S. Congressional “Angel in Adoption” award, which recognizes and honors the good work of individuals who have enriched the lives of children through adoption.

 Lynn speaks and writes on legal issues affecting children at the state and national level.
-She has spoken to judges and court commissioners about surrogacy and adoption, and regularly presents at AAAA and AAARTA’s annual and mid-year conferences.
+She has spoken to judges and court commissioners about surrogacy and adoption, and regularly presents at AAAA’s annual and mid-year conferences.
 At the University of Wisconsin Law School, Lynn has been a guest lecturer on adoption, family law, trial advocacy and general practice.
 She has contributed to such publications as Adoptive Families, Adoption Factbook, and Adoption Law: Practice and Procedure in the 21st Century.

 Lynn and her husband have two sons and a Labrador Retriever named Dizzy, all of whom they are very proud.
 Lynn enjoys all kinds of exercise, especially doing headstand in yoga.
 Playing the violin is a life-long hobby.
 She is a long-time member of the Madison Community Orchestra, and has been elected to its advisory committee several times.
-She also plays the violin in Adoration, the teen choir at her church, and works with Madison Horizons Rotary as a Meals on Wheels driver.
+She also plays the violin in the Adoration choir at her church, and works with Madison Horizons Rotary as a Meals on Wheels driver.
 Sometimes, she finds time to knit.